Small Business Planning

 How do you develop and communicate a vision?

 Once you have a vision, the next step is to learn how to communicate your vision to your team.
 First, keep it simple.
 To sum up, you should be able to explain your company’s vision in a quick elevator pitch.
 It helps to encapsulate it into a catchy slogan included in training materials and other internal documents.
-If you can’t articulate the vision, anyone will buy in.
+If you can’t articulate the vision, no one will buy in.

 Next, go out of your way to communicate how your company’s position fits into the vision.
 It’s hard for entry-level employees to feel like they’re making a difference.
 You should demonstrate the company’s workflow, showing where every part of the process leads.